ifm/documentation/GeneralDoc/docker.md

 ### Dockerfile

 A docker file contains all the necessary information for building a container image.
-Most of the Dockerfiles are starting with a base image, suited for the hardware the container might be deployed.
-In theory, it doesn't matter where the container is deployed.
-However, chip architecture (arm64/aarch64) needs to be considered.
+Most of the Dockerfiles are starting with a base image that is retrieved from the Docker Hub during the build process.
+Docker will automatically fetch the image for the architecture hosting the build (arm64/aarch64).
+When building a container for an architecture other than the hosts', the destination architecture needs to be specified in the Dockerfile.

 #### Example - Dockerfile